 After the first phone call and his award win announcement, Eddy and his wife cried happy tears.
-Eddy felt he finally could prove his daughters wrong, even his teacher who once told him, “Keep on hanging around the bars, nothing will become of you.”
+Eddy felt he finally could prove his teacher and other doubters wrong, who once told him, “Keep on hanging around the bars, nothing will become of you.”
 Thankful for his wife, Sharon, who stood behind him always, because we all know success doesn’t come easy.
 As Eddy explains, “Let me put it this way, I have learned so much about how I don’t want to run a business.”

 Life is a roller coaster and with a strong team and new goals set, covid 19 came and problems with the neighbors and lock-downs made him rethink the situation.
 He was looking for a new location when he came to Bonaire in October of 2020 to marry his wife, Sharon.
 They both felt it was time to move to Bonaire and start over again and the family of three moved to the island in November the same year.